 In Egypt’s Western Desert, rain falls only every 30 years.
 When it does, flowers bloom and go through an entire life cycle in a very short time, reseeding themselves for the next generation.
 In addition, large supplies of underground water can be brought to the surface, which also allows the desert to green.
 Desert Flowers encourages this kind of accelerated, yet rich spiritual growth in the midst of modern culture’s transition from wasteland to oasis.

 Desert Flowers is a community of people around the world using the readings, body prayers, meditations and insights which are offered by Dr Neil Douglas-Klotz (Saadi Shakur Chishti) through his teachings and his books to deepen our connection to the One through a sharing of our experiences.
 Within this overall commitment, we seek to integrate this work with our efforts to give voice to our strong desire to be part of the healing of the disharmonies between human society and the natural world.

 This community is a bit different from other email lists or groups.
 It has definite boundaries, which allow for “taking a breath” between conversations.
-Check-in times are fixed – we meet every 3 or 4 months for a period of two weeks.
+Check-in times during the year are fixed: we meet every 3 or 4 months for a period of two weeks.
 Also, the focus of Desert Flowers is on personal spiritual experiences, not on concepts or speculation.
 By sharing our spiritual experiences (which include the challenges of everyday life), we are experimenting with group-focused spiritual sharing and guidance.

-People interested in participating in Desert Flowers should contact Richard McMurtry
+People interested in participating in Desert Flowers should contact the moderator, Richard McMurtry